JoshOrndorff/recipes/src/base/drafts/chainspec.md

 substrate build-spec --chain=staging > ~/chainspec.json
 ```

 Now, it is simple to modify `~/chainspec.json` in your editor.
-There are a lot of individual fields for each module, and one very large one which contains the WASM code blob for this chain.
+There are a lot of individual fields for each pallet, and one very large one which contains the WASM code blob for this chain.
 The most intuitive field to edit is the block `period`.
 Change it to 10 (seconds):

 ```json
     "timestamp": {